mies/sample-agents/README.md

 # Fiberplane's Agent Hackchallenge featuring Cloudflare Agents
-This repo/ templates extends the [Cloudflare Agents Starter Kit](https://github.com/cloudflare/agents-starter) with additional features and tools.
+This repo extends the [Cloudflare Agents Starter Kit](https://github.com/cloudflare/agents-starter) with additional features and tools.

 It includes the Fiberplane Agent Playground to inspect your agent's state, memory and behaviour.